vtmmm/gr-pyais_toolkit/README.md

 It can be used with:

-- NMEA Bytes to Strings
+- NMEA Bytes to List
-- NMEA Strings to Bytes
+- NMEA List to Bytes
 - NMEA to AIS Simulator (bits)

 # Thanks: